User Tools

 Order Entity ID is the ordinal number in the database provided by Magento.
 Order Increment ID is used for Order purpose and order fetching/display information of a specific order based on the increment id.

-Validation Strategy - you can either stop the import process if any error appears (Stop On Error option) or skip invalid data and continue importing (Skip Error Entities option).
+Validation Strategy - you can either stop the import process if any error appears (Stop On Error option) or skip invalid data and continue importing (Skip Error Entries option).

-Please, note that if you Skip Error Entities and some configuration issues exist, the extension will complete the import with a 'Success' status, but 0 orders will be imported.
+Please, note that if you Skip Error Entries and some configuration issues exist, the extension will complete the import with a 'Success' status, but 0 orders will be imported.

 If you choose Stop on Errors option, the status will be 'Failed'.